microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM service/Readme.md

     + Add the file to Postman using the **Upload Files** button.
 Then click **Import**.

 ### Step 5 - Configure Postman environment
-Now you will configure a new Postman environment for DICOM service (`dicom-service`).
+You will now configure a new Postman environment for DICOM service (`dicom-service`).

 1. For the `dicom-service` Postman environment, you will need to retrieve the following values: